 Configure floating IP addresses for Node traffic

-The Anthos Network Gateway controller is a bundled component of Anthos clusters on bare metal.
-The controller manages a list of one or more floating IP addresses to use for egress traffic from Nodes in your cluster.
+The Network Gateway Group custom resource is a bundled component of Anthos clusters on bare metal.
+The resource manages a list of one or more floating IP addresses to use for egress traffic from Nodes in your cluster.
 Participating Nodes are determined by the specified namespace.
-The Anthos Network Gateway makes a floating IP address available at all times on a best-effort basis.
-If a Node using a floating IP address goes down, the Anthos Network Gateway moves the assigned IP address to the next available Node.
+The Network Gateway Group makes a floating IP address available at all times on a best-effort basis.
+If a Node using a floating IP address goes down, the advanced network operator moves the assigned IP address to the next available Node.
 All workload egress traffic using that IP address will move as well.

-Include the Anthos Network Gateway details (annotation and spec) in the cluster configuration file when you create a new 1.8.0 cluster.
+Include the Network Gateway Group details (annotation and spec) in the cluster configuration file when you create a new 1.14.2 cluster.

-You enable the Anthos Network Gateway by using the
+You enable the Network Gateway Group by setting the

-cluster config file when you create a cluster.
-Set the annotation to
+true in the cluster configuration file when you create a cluster as

 shown in the following example:

-apiVersion: baremetal.cluster.gke.io/v1 kind: Cluster metadata: annotations: baremetal.cluster.gke.io/enable-anthos-network-gateway: "true" name: cluster1 namespace: cluster-cluster1
+apiVersion: baremetal.cluster.gke.io/v1 kind: Cluster metadata: name: cluster1 namespace: cluster-cluster1 spec: clusterNetwork: ... advancedNetworking: true ...

 When you create the